Parents undergoing a difficult Divorce often ask, ‘What does sole custody mean?’ or ‘What is sole custody of a child?’

 Conclusion On What Does Sole Custody Mean

-Sole custody in Singapore grants one parent full responsibility for making major decisions about the child’s welfare, education, and upbringing.
-This includes sole legal custody and sole physical custody, where the child lives primarily with the custodial parent, and the other parent may have limited visitation rights.
+Sole custody in Singapore grants one parent full responsibility for making significant decisions about the child’s welfare, education, and upbringing.
+This includes sole legal custody and sole physical custody, in which the child lives primarily with the custodial parent and the other parent has limited visitation rights.

 If you are considering or involved in a custody dispute, it is crucial to understand your legal rights and responsibilities.
 Seeking professional legal advice will help you navigate this complex process and ensure that your child’s best interests are prioritised.